littleroot/webgen/README.md

 Running `nausicaa` generates the Go type for the component and its constructor.
 The Go type name is derived from the filename of the component's `.html` file.
-If you would like the type and its constructor to be exported, begin the filename an with uppercase letter, akin to how you would name an exported type in Go.
-(Hint: Use camel-case for the filenames, in order to generate idiomatic Go code.)
+If you would like the type and its constructor to be exported, begin the filename with an uppercase letter, akin to how you would name an exported type in Go.
+(Hint: Use title-case or camel-case for the filenames to generate idiomatic Go code.)

 ```go